samekj/Google-DA-Cyclistic-Case-Study/README.md

 ## Process

-RStudio is used to combine the twelve datasets into one.
+RStudio is used to combine the tIlve datasets into one.

 5,779,444 × 13